GLP-1 and Nausea: Managing a Common Side Effect

 Frequently Asked Questions

 Q: How quickly do these supplements work for nausea?
 A: Ginger typically provides benefit within 3-5 days.
 B6 effects appear around day 5-7.
 Peppermint tea provides immediate temporary relief when consumed.
 Consistent daily use for 1-2 weeks provides maximal benefit.
+For a more detailed nausea management plan including dietary strategies and medication options, see our nausea remedies guide.

 Q: Can I combine all three supplements?
 A: Yes.
 Combining ginger, B6, and peppermint is safe and provides additive benefit.
 No interactions between these supplements.
 This combination approach is optimal for GLP-1 nausea.